yiannisza/Web-Aplication-Uclan-Webshop/README.md

 - Users can:
   - View all products.
   - Filter products to show only items that are in stock.
-  - Click on a product to view further details.
+  - Click on a product to view more details.
   - Add products directly to the cart.

 ---

 ### 3. Item Page (item.html)
-- Displays detailed information about a single selected product.
+- Displays detailed about the product
 - Product data is passed from the Products page using sessionStorage.
 - Shows:
   - Product image